trevisanj/PFANT/README.md

 pfant --opa T --absoru F
 ```

-  - switches on using absorption and scattering coefficients from MARCS model in opa.dat
+  - switches on using absorption and scattering coefficients from MARCS model in modeles.opa
   - switches off pfant internal calculation of these coefficients

 #### Update